Hiking | How to choose your hiking poles ?

 - Pole tips:

 There are two materials on the market for now: steel, for a sturdy entry-level item but which gets worn quickly, and tungsten (a type of mineral) which is sturdier and lasts longer.
-In other words, you need to choose your tip depending on how intensively you'll be hiking and the type of terrain you'll be going over.
+If you ask how to choose your hiking pole tip, it depends on how intensively you'll be hiking and the type of terrain you'll be going over.

 The right basket depends on the season.
 For summer hiking over grass, dirt tracks, rocks and pebbles, you'll need a small one.
 Come winter, you'll prefer a bigger basket to avoid sinking in soft terrain like fresh snow for example.
 Baskets are interchangeable, so you can keep the same poles for summer and winter.
 We do not recommend large baskets in the summer because they can catch in pebbles and cause falls.